MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

     - **Not enabled**: Turn off tags.

 > [!NOTE]
-> If you are an EDU tenant, non-owner students cannot manage tags as long as the Tenant level settings is Team Owners or **Microsoft Default**.
-We will continue to respect explicit and preferred tenant settings over **Microsoft Default** settings.
+> If you are an EDU tenant, non-owner students cannot manage tags as long as the Tenant level settings is **Team owners** or **Microsoft default**.
+We will continue to respect explicit and preferred tenant settings over **Microsoft default** settings.
 Select your preferred tag management setting for your tenant to ensure you are not impacted by future changes.

 ### Configure tagging settings